-• Use the flat end of a spudger to lift the rubber heat sink cover up off the left fan.
+Use the flat end of a spudger to lift the rubber heat sink cover up off the left fan.

 - Remove the following three screws securing the left fan to the logic board:

 - One 4.4 mm T5 Torx screw with 2 mm collar

 - One 5.0 mm T5 Torx screw with 2 mm collar

 - One 3.9 mm T5 Wide Head Torx screw

-- (i) When reinstalling the fan and its screws, don't fully torque the screws until you've first installed all of them loosely, so that the fan can move a little and position itself properly as you insert the screws into their threaded standoffs.
+- its screws, don't fully torque the screws until you've first installed all of them loosely, so that the fan can move a little and position itself properly as you insert the screws into their threaded standoffs.